Dehiwala-Mount Lavinia: After Independence

 Dehiwela, Mount Lavinia attained Municipal status in December 1959.
 Dehiwela Mount Lavinia as a Local body of 6 wards extending over a land extent of only 16.3 km2 (1,630 ha).
 Due to rapid urban growth and for administrative reasons this area was extended and divided into 19 wards in 1959 and given Municipal status.
 Later in 1967 the municipality was increased to an area of approximately 2,109 ha was apportioned into 29 wards, as it exists today.

 Geography

 As the Dehiwala-Mount Lavinia area lies on the coastal plain the land is mostly flat and undulating towards the inland areas.
-A significant feature is the large extent of wetlands around the Weras Ganga (river) and Bolgoda Lake the two major water bodies.
-The Bellanwila and Attidiya marshes are noteworthy for their bio-diversity and as such are considered as an ecological protected zone.
-Lying in the wet zone, the Dehiwala-Mount Lavinia area receives an average annual rainfall between 2000-3000 mm mainly during the south west monsoon and the intermonsoon periods.
-Mean average day temperature is around 28 C and average maximum between 30.5 and 31 °C Minimum night temperature varies from 26 °C to 27 °C.
+A significant feature is the large extent of wetlands around the Weras Ganga (river) and Bolgoda Lake, the two major water bodies.
+The Bellanwila and Attidiya marshes are noteworthy for their biodiversity and as such are considered as an ecological protected zone.
+Lying in the wet zone, the Dehiwala-Mount Lavinia area receives an average annual rainfall between 2000-3000 mm mainly during the southwest monsoon and the intermonsoon periods.
+The mean average day temperature is around 28 C and the average maximum between 30.5 and 31 °C. The minimum night temperature varies from 26 °C to 27 °C.